25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## ChangeSets

 - When you update a stack, you need to know what changes before it happens for greater confidence
-- ChangeSets won’t say if the update will be successful
+- ChangeSets won't say if the update will be successful

 ## Nested stacks